Idanlau/ERC20_Tracker/README.md

-# ERC20 tokens no. of wallet holders tracker
+# ERC20 tokens: no. of holders tracker
 This script pulls active tokens from the CoinMarketCap API and gets the no. of holders information from the Ethplorer API.
 The final results are stored in contracts_with_more_than_10k_holders.csv where it shows erc20 tokens with more than 10k holders.

 ## File Structure